 HFCs in India are governed by the National Housing Bank Ltd which is in turn regulated by RBI.
+However, the government has recently proposed that RBI should act as the regulator for the housing finance sector while NHB would continue to act as a refinancer and lender to housing finance sector.
 HFCs regulate the housing finance system of the country to prevent the affairs of any housing finance institution being conducted in a manner detrimental to the interest of the depositors or in a manner prejudicial to the interest of the housing finance institutions.

 100% FDI is permitted in an HFC under the automatic route.
-Currently, 71 HFCs are registered under the National Housing Bank Act.
+Currently, 83 HFCs are registered under the National Housing Bank Act.